GoogleCloudPlatform/community/tutorials/vpn-interop-guides/interop-guide-template/index.md

 1. A browser window opens at the VM's command line.
 1. Ping a machine behind the on-premises gateway to test connectivity through the VPN tunnel from the GCP side.

-<Insert any additional instructions for testing the VPN tunnels from the <vendor name><product name> here.
-For example, below is an example of a successful ping from a Cisco ASR router to GCP.>
+&lt;Insert any additional instructions for testing the VPN tunnels from the &lt;vendor name&gt;&lt;product name&gt; here.
+For example, below is an example of a successful ping from a Cisco ASR router to GCP.&gt;

    ` cisco-asr#ping 172.16.100.2 source 10.0.200.1
    Type escape sequence to abort.